LarsSkovslund/NuGet.Package.Builder/README.md

 - To publish nuget package on build set `PublishNuGetPackage=true`
 - To provide a new API key set `PublishApiKey={key}`
 - To publish to another source set `PublishSource=https://myget/F/MyFeed/`
+- To create a cmd file for publishing the package set `GeneratePublishCommand=true`

 ```
 MSBuild.exe myproject.csproj /p:PublishNuGetPackage=true;PublishApiKey={key};PublishSource=https://myget/F/MyFeed/